lrestj/pronixos/.github/README.md

 cfg config --local status.showUntrackedFiles no
 ```

-💬 Add the alias to your .bashrc or .zshrc or config.fish for convenience.
+💬 Add the alias to your .bashrc or config.fish for convenience.

 ```
 echo "alias cfg='git --git-dir=$HOME/.cfg.git/ --work-tree=$HOME'" >> $HOME/.bashrc